+DSS.createRmd

-DSS.createRmd Generate a .Rmd file containing code to perform differential expression analysis with DSS data.path The path to a .rds file containing the compData object that will be used for the differential expression analysis. result.path The path to the file where the result object will be saved. codefile The path to the file where the code will be written. norm.method The between-sample normalization method used to compensate for varying library sizes and composition in the differential expression analysis.
-Possible values are "quantile", "total" and "median".
+$\label{lem:containing} \textit{Generate a }. \texttt{Rmd} \textit{ file containing code to perform differential expression} \\ \textit{analysis with DSS}$ data.path The path to a .rds file containing the compData object that will be used for the differential expression analysis. result.path The path to the file where the result object will be saved. codefile The path to the file where the code will be written. norm.method The between-sample normalization method used to compensate for varying library sizes and composition in the differential expression analysis.
+Possible values are "quantile", "total" and "median". disp.trend A logical parameter indicating whether or not to include a trend in the dispersion estimation.